temporalio/documentation/docs-src/typescript/how-to-customize-activity-type-in-typescript.md

   - typescript
 ---

-you can customize the name of the Activity when you register it with the Worker.
+You can customize the name of the Activity when you register it with the Worker.
 In the following example, the Activity Name is `activityFoo`.

 <!--SNIPSTART typescript-custom-activity-type -->